Symptoms of Hepatitis A Infection

 What are the symptoms of hepatitis A infection?

 Hepatitis A may cause no symptoms at all when it is contracted, especially in children.
-Asymptomatic individuals will only know they were infected (and have become immune, given that you can only get hepatitis A once) by getting a blood test later in life.
+Asymptomatic individuals may only know they were infected (and have become immune, as infection gives lifelong immunity) by getting a blood test later in life.

 Approximately 10 to 12 days after exposure, HAV is present in blood and is excreted via the biliary system into the feces.
-[7, 11] Although the virus is present in the blood, its concentration is much higher in feces.
-HAV excretion begins to decline at the onset of clinical illness, and decreases significantly by 7 to 10 days after onset of symptoms.
-Most infected persons no longer excrete virus in the feces by the third week of illness; children may excrete HAV longer than adults.
-[11, 20]
+Although the virus is present in the blood, its concentration is much higher in feces.
+HAV excretion begins to decline at the onset of clinical illness and decreases significantly by 7 to 10 days after onset of symptoms.
+Most infected persons no longer excrete virus in their feces by the third week of illness, although children may excrete HAV longer than adults.

-In general, symptoms usually last less than 2 months, although 10% to 15% of symptomatic persons have prolonged or relapsing disease for up to 6 months.
-[13, 14] It is not unusual, however, for blood tests to remain abnormal for six months or more.
+In general, symptoms usually last less than two months, although 10 to 15 percent of symptomatic persons have prolonged or relapsing disease for up to six months.
+It is not unusual for blood tests to remain abnormal for six months or more (see ALT, IgM, IgG in Figure 3 above).
 The jaundice so commonly associated with hepatitis A can also linger for a prolonged period in some infected persons—sometimes as long as eight months or more.
-[11, 17] Additionally, pruritus, or severe “itchiness” of the skin, can persist for several months after the onset of symptoms.
-These conditions are frequently accompanied by diarrhea, anorexia, and fatigue.
-[7, 17]
+Bilirubin rises soon after the onset of bilirubinuria (bilirubin in the urine) and follows rises in ALT and AST levels.
+Serum bilirubin levels may be impressively high and can remain elevated for several months; persistence beyond three months indicates cholestatic HAV infection.
+Additionally, pruritus, or severe itchiness of the skin, can persist for several months after the onset of symptoms.
+These conditions are frequently accompanied by diarrhea, loss of appetite, and extreme fatigue.